 In an 1828 case involving dismissal of a juror who objected to the dealth penalty, the Pennsylvania Supreme Court upheld a conviction saying a judge acted properly to prevent possible jury bias.
 (An early photo of gallows in a Pennsylvania prison.
 Hanging was the most common form of executions in the 1800s in America.
 Photo from the Historical Society of Schuylkill County, Pottsville, PA)

 In Commonwealth v.
-Lesher, 17 Serg. and Rawle 155 (1828), the Pennsylvania Supreme Court upheld a conviction being challenged because of the dismissal of a juror who said that he could not vote for the death penalty because of his religion.
+Lesher, 17 Serg. and Rawle 155 (1828), the Pennsylvania Supreme Court upheld a conviction being challenged due to the dismissal of a juror who said he could not vote for the death penalty because of his religion.

 This case offers an early interpretation of a state provision providing that “no human authority can, in any case, control or interfere with the right of conscience.”

 Morris, juror, opposed capital punishment and was excluded from jury

 After being called as a juror, Isaac W. Morris was successfully challenged for cause in a capital case in which he declared that he could not convict Lesher on first degree murder because he held religious beliefs opposing capital punishment.
 Lesher, after being convicted of manslaughter, appealed on the basis that the judge had acted improperly in allowing Morris’s exclusion from the jury.